Price from 1399 $

 It is possible to try a hot air balloon ride in the morning, on the west bank, where you can fly with the birds while watching the new day rise up below.

-Early in the morning we drive to the west bank of Luxor and visit the Valley of the Kings where the pharaohs were buried from the 18th dynasty until the 20th dynasty, after leaving the Memphis area.
-Here you can access the tombs and experience the colorful paintings and stories written with hieroglyphs, on the walls.
+Early in the morning we will drive to the west bank of Luxor and will visit the Valley of the Kings where the pharaohs were buried from the 18th dynasty until the 20th dynasty, after leaving the Memphis area.
+Here you can access the tombs and experience the colorful paintings and stories written with hieroglyphs on the walls.